 NAMI Northeast Region PA will also present the

 Crisis Intervention Team (CIT) Leadership Award to the CIT member who has provided extraordinary service in response to mental health crisis calls and/or provided exemplary leadership toward the development and expansion of CIT in Lackawanna, Susquehanna and/or Wayne Counties.

 Open to all CIT members, this award recognizes those members that strive toward a standard of excellence that goes above and beyond what is expected of them.
 It celebrates exceptional work, commitment, advocacy, and creativity of those who are making a difference in the lives of people living with mental illness.

 CIT Leadership Award

-NAMI Scranton knows that the stigma of mental illness may leave a person feeling alienated and empty, having the compassion and support of the community can help to eliminate these feelings and to contribute to one’s well-being and health.
-NAMI Scranton hopes to educate the public about mental illness and to let our candles shine through the darkness of stigma and light the way to understanding during Mental Illness Awareness Week.
+NAMI Northeast Region PA knows that the stigma of mental illness may leave a person feeling alienated and empty, having the compassion and support of the community can help to eliminate these feelings and to contribute to one’s well-being and health.
+NAMI Northeast hopes to educate the public about mental illness and to let our candles shine through the darkness of stigma and light the way to understanding during Mental Illness Awareness Week.